 Wire transfers are a much more secure way to receive money, but it is riskier to send them.
-Once you’ve processed a wire transfer, it cannot be undone, even if you made a mistake.
+Once wire money, it cannot be undone, even if you made a mistake.
 On the other hand, ACH payments can be reversed in cases of error or fraud.

 Other Alternatives to Wire Transfers

-People often choose wire transfers because they are a safe way to move large amounts of money electronically.
+People often choose bank wire transfers because it’s a safe way to move large amounts of money electronically.
 But if you’re conducting a smaller transaction, there are more affordable alternatives you can consider.

-For instance, your bank’s online bill pay is a great way to do a money transfer to another person safely.
-You can also use peer-to-peer payment options like Zelle or the Cash app.
+For instance, your bank’s online bill pay is a great way to send money to another person safely.
+You can also use peer-to-peer payment options like Zelle, Venmo, or Cash App.
 There are no fees to use the app, and the money is transferred instantly.

 You can also send money through PayPal, Square Cash, or Venmo.
 And even Facebook Messenger provides an option for transferring money to other people.